 3. Wheel of Success

 Another way we show our appreciation for our employees’ hard work is by rewarding the smaller wins, all year round.
 In 2019, we introduced the ‘Wheel of Success’ to celebrate all the things that people achieve throughout the year.
 If someone hits a milestone or goes above and beyond their role they get a spin of the wheel and their reward is determined by what the wheel lands on.
 This has proven to be a huge hit across all of our offices and the idea is to reward little every day successes of all employees.
 It is fun and gets everyone involved.

-As we cannot use our physical wheel at the moment due to the COVID-19 pandemic, we have created a virtual wheel, so we can still show our appreciation to our employees and reward them for all their hard work!
+Due to the COVID-19 pandemic, and our now newly introduced hybrid working, we have created a virtual wheel, so we can still show our appreciation to our employees and reward them for all their hard work!